Personal Finance (fall semester only)

 To provide a basic knowledge of sewing or to expand upon the students’ skills that they might already have.
 Students will gain a basic knowledge of how to sew with a machine, how to thread the upper and lower threads, use the different stitches that are available on their machines and identify the different parts of a sewing machine.
 They will learn how to use the basic sewing tools and how to read and use a pattern.
-The students will sew 3 or 4 different projects by themselves.
+The students will sew 3 or 4 different projects by themselves each semester.

 Tutor: Chris Carl